FrancesCoronel/hire-me/apps/conferences/mongo-db.md

 - CS major (graduating in 3 years)
 - 20 years old as of October 2015
 - My name is Frances Coronel.

+---
+---
+---

+# 2017

+> Please respond to the following questions in essay form: 1) Why do you want to attend the event?
+2) What will you gain from attending?
+3) Tell us about your experience as a member of an underrepresented group in tech.
+Please keep submissions under 500 words in length.

+As a graduating master's student in computer science, I'm just about to embark on my new career for web development/design.
+Going to such a tight niche conference like the MongoDB World Conference would really set on my right path to a good start in my career.

+MongoDB would directly addresses the tools and topics I need to learn about given that I was formally taught in the MEAN stack and have coded out web apps in the past that utilize MongoDB as the database of choice.
+And as a developer who uses MongoDB, I have the responsibility to keep up with the times and update my skills whenever necessary.
+It's what I love most about the work I do - the constant change of it all and how no one can ever really claim expertise for too long a time.

+I'm a first-generation Peruvian-American female (Latina).

+Despite dealing with micro-aggressions and societal stereotypes my whole life, I've managed to keep being my interest very high in the tech field.
+However, never having anyone to relate to just based off more superficial things (race, gender, cultural background, etc.) can actually be really difficult sometimes.

+Within the tech community, there are usually bubbles formed around people of certain backgrounds and for the most part, I tend to not fit into them being Latina.
+And when you're literally the only female minority or Latina in the room all the time, it starts to feel isolating and discouraging.

+There are times when I get really tired of this and become depressed but I always manage to tell myself that this is a field I want to stay in and one I can be successful in as long as I keep at it.

+> Tell us about your background. *

+I'm a 21 year old Latina developer with a panache for design.
+Currently, I'm pursuing my Master's in Computer Science at Cornell Tech in downtown Chelsea at the Google campus.
+I personally get a lot of personal satisfaction out of helping the local tech community through my varied skill set.

+> 140-character statement that explains your reason for wanting to attend the event.
+You can include hashtags. *